alexxirou/Pythong/README.md

 # Python
-Python and algorithm mini projects
+Mini programs using python for Math and Networking